geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 It would be easier if TinyGrad handled all the GPU stuff, so then we don't have to have, like, four libraries to keep stuff on the GPU.

 ##### **Geohot** [[00:20:10](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=1210)]
-Yeah, do you have your latest Segnet Onyx somewhere?
+Yeah, do you have your latest Segnet ONNX somewhere?

 ##### **Chenyu** [[00:20:13](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=1213)]
 I'll post it.
 Cool.
 Yeah, the only thing I wanted to show for, if you guys are open to this, is the..
 If we can get the zero-copy Qualcomm stuff working, we can merge the calibration stuff in OpenPilot, if you guys have any interest in that.
 So you want zero-copy from NumPy.
 NimbleGen, any reason that's hard?
 From Qualcomm.
 I have an issue for it, if someone wants to look at it.
 It's one of the latest TinyGrad issues.
 That's the last block on merging all that stuff.